quintilesims/layer0/docs-src/docs/reference/terraform-plugin.md

 * `id` - The id of the environment
 * `name` - The name of the environment
-* `environment_type` - Default: dynamic.
-Can be either static or dynamic.
 * `instance_type` - The ec2 instance size of a static environment
 * `scale` - The current number instances in a static type environment
 * `os` - The operating system used for the environment